Zum Hauptinhalt springen

 OpenCloud Configuration

-The following environment variables are relevant when connecting OpenCloud to an external IDP
+The following environment variables are relevant when connecting OpenCloud to an external IDP.
+An example configuration for Keycloak is provided the Keycloak integration documentation.

 • OC_OIDC_ISSUER: Set this to the issuer URL of the external Identity Provider

-• PROXY_OIDC_REWRITE_WELLKNOWN: Set this to true to expose the Identity Providers .well-known/openid-configuration via the OpenCloud base url.
-This help the oidc client, that do not yet support discovery via webfinger to locate the Identity Provider's configuration.
+• PROXY_OIDC_REWRITE_WELLKNOWN: Set this to true to expose the Identity Provider's .well-known/openid-configuration endpoint via the OpenCloud base urls.
+This helps the oidc clients, that do not yet support discovery via webfinger to locate the Identity Provider's configuration.

 • PROXY_USER_OIDC_CLAIM and PROXY_USER_CS3_CLAIM: These two variables configure how the users mapped between the Identity Provider and OpenCloud.
 PROXY_USER_OIDC_CLAIM defines the OIDC claim that OpenCloud uses to uniquely identify a user.
 It is matched against the OpenCloud user attribute defined in PROXY_USER_CS3_CLAIM.
 E.g. if PROXY_USER_OIDC_CLAIM is set to preferred_username and PROXY_USER_CS3_CLAIM is set to username then an OpenID Connect user, that has the preferred_username set to alan will map to the OpenCloud user with username alan.